CenturyLinkCloud/PublicKB/Cloud Application Manager/Automating Deployments/template-box.md

 * [Deploy Using Google Templates](#deploy-using-google-templates)
 * [Getting General Support](#getting-general-support)

 ### Overview

-This article is meant to assist users of Cloud Application Manager willing to use Cloud Application Manager template boxes to create, edit or deploy templates.
+This article is meant to assist users of Cloud Application Manager willing to use Template Boxes to create, edit or deploy any of the template technologies supported by Cloud Application Manager.

 ### Audience